medianetlab/OuluLabs/README.md

 ### Edit the NEST

 The second Slice will include an extra virtual FW NS that will allow the Slice Manager or an external tool to perform security Day-2 operations.
 For this Slice you will use the NEST `__nest/groupX_nest_fw.json__`.
 You must open the file and edit it to include the FW NS in the __service_descriptor__ field.
-This field must comply to the following format:
+This field must comply with the following format:

 ```JSON
 "service_descriptor": {